Autopoint Company: History

 Autopoint was a job shop preparing advertising pencils for many different companies.
 In the 1950s and 1960s, their product line also included a number of other plastic desk accessories.

 In the 1967, the Hershey Chocolate Corporation bought the Cory Corporation.
 A few years later, Hershey sold Autopoint to Gillette which merged it with its Papermate division.
 Gillette dismantled the Autopoint sales organization, sold the Autopoint plant in Chicago, sold or discontinued much of its product line, and greatly reduced the number of models of pencils produced.
 The pencils that Gillette continued to produce were reengineered to allow more interchangeability of parts between the different models of pencils.

 Around 1980, Gillette sold the Autopoint name and machinery to produce Autopoint pencils to a group of business men from Janesville, Wisconsin.
 They founded Autopoint-Janesville Inc. which continued to manufacture and sell pencils and other products under the Autopoint brand.
 In 2013, the company was sold again, to Jason Bender, who continued selling Autopoint-branded pencils but began making pencils for Oregon-based Rite in the Rain, a manufacturer of waterproof notebooks as the "Model 99," with plain clips and screen-printed barrels.

 Rite in the Rain negotiated a contract for the exclusive rights to distribute Autopoint products, although it is unclear whether a final agreement was reached.
-Rite in the Rain also considered purchasing the company outright, but decided the risk was to great when it became clear Autopoint was falling behind on its bills.
+Rite in the Rain also considered purchasing the company outright, but decided the risk was too great when it became clear Autopoint was falling behind on its bills.
 In 2020, Autopoint defaulted in its rent payments for the company's factory, and in 2021 Autopoint's landlord proceeded with an eviction, giving Jason Bender until April 11, 2022 to sell the company and vacate the building.
 Bender failed to do so, abandoning all of the remaining machinery, stock, and parts at the Janesville plant.
 Autopoint's landlord contacted Jonathan Veley, a mechanical pencil enthusiast whose 2019 book, A Century of Autopoint, established him as the most likely person who might be interested in reviving the company.

 Veley formed the Legendary Pencil Company, LLC, which acquired all of Autopoint's abandoned property including enough assembled components to manufacture thousands of pencils.
 The Legendary Pencil Company introduced 18 models based on the former "Jumbo" Autopoints in July 2022. engraved with vintage patterns using proprietary processes to create a more upscale product.
 Veley has plans to resume full-scale production.